TayHobbs/TayHobbs.github.io/_posts/2014-08-03-paired-programming.markdown

 In a month I've learned more than I think I would've in six non-pair programming.
 It's what I think is the biggest advantage to paired programming, when I pair with someone
 I can quickly gain all of their experience.
 There are 5 other guys in my department, so essentially I "gain" all of their knowledge.

-I've only been Pair Programmin for a few weeks now, but I already can't picture working in any other environment.
+I've only been Pair Programming for a few weeks now, but I already can't picture working in any other environment.
 I'm looking forward to the coming months and learning more.